szilagyipeter99/embeddedsystems/4b_ProjectA/README.md

 # Project description:

-Blink an LED 5 times a second indefinitely, while listenning for incoming USB messages.
-As soon as the message "GO_SLEEP" is received by the MCU, send the device into light sleep.
-Setup a GPIO pin to wake the CPU up on a button press.
+Blink an LED at a frequency of 5 Hz indefinitely while continuously listening for incoming serial messages.
+Upon receiving the message "GO_SLEEP", put the MCU into light sleep mode.
+Configure a GPIO pin as a wakeup source to wake the MCU upon a button press.
+On the third wakeup event, start blinking a second LED at a frequency of 8 Hz indefinitely.